Butterfly on a blade of grass

 Barbara and John Matsinger

-Matsinger Forest is a new environment for learning, discovery, and exploration.
-This 515-acre parcel features exceptional old-growth areas with a variety of natural communities.
+Carrying on the vision of John and Barbara Matsinger, the Fairbanks Museum Nature Preserve is an environment for learning, discovery, and exploration.
+Matsinger Forest is a 515-acre parcel that features exceptional old-growth areas with a variety of natural communities.
 Matsinger Forest is ideal for nature-based learning, providing an extension for Fairbanks Museum educators to develop inquiry-based field programs.

 Fairbanks Museum Nature Preserve at Matsinger Forest